aeternity/AEXs/AEXS/aex-2.md

 #### Notifications

 - `wallet.awaiting.connection`: MAY be used by the wallets to announce their presence wherever required (e.g. postMessage API).
-This message SHOULD NOT be used by the wallets where 1-to-1 connection with the aepp is already established but instead wait for the aepp to initiate the connection using `aepp.request.connect` message.
-This is more of a helper message for the aepp to identify the presence of wallet.
+This message SHOULD NOT be used by the wallets where a 1-to-1 connection with the aepp is already established but instead wait for the aepp to initiate the connection using `aepp.request.connect` message.

+  Note: This is a helper message for the aepp to identify the presence of a wallet.

   **Parameters**

     _Object_

-    - `name`: human readable wallet name (Supported Datatype: string)
+    - `name`: human-readable wallet name (Supported Datatype: string)
     - `icons`: Wallet MAY specify an array of objects representing image files that can serve as application icons for different contexts.
 This array is the same as the icons described in the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest/icons) but with the below changes:
       - `src`: The path to the image file.
 This field MUST NOT be a relative URL and MUST be an absolute URL.
     - `network`: Network id used by the wallet